Prize Home Lottery Financial Planning & Risk Assessment Guide for Australia 2026

 Key Takeaways

-- Verify the charity on the ACNC Register and confirm its gaming permit is current with your state regulator.
+- Check the charity on the ACNC Register.
+Make sure its gaming permit is current.
+Ask your state regulator.